 A song cycle within a song symphony - Matthias Goerne's intriuging approach to Mahler song, with Marcus Hinterhäuser, at the Wigmore Hall, London.
 Mahler's entire output can be described as one vast symphony, spanning an arc that stretches from his earliest songs to the sketches for what would have been his tenth symphony.
 Song was integral to Mahler's compositional process, germinating ideas that could be used even in symphonies which don't employ conventional singing.

-Angela Marambio as Amelia and Elena Manistina as Ulrica
+Salvatore Licitra as King Gustavus III and Elena Manistina as Ulrica